crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 | ISC2 Code of Ethics - Code of Ethics Preamble: The safety and welfare of society and the common good, duty to our principals, and to each other, requires that we adhere, and be seen to adhere, to the highest ethical standards of behavior.<br><br> | The International Information System Security Certification Consortium or ISC2 – more correctly, (ISC)² – is an international, not for profit organization with over 125,000 members in the information security profession (ISC2, n.d.).
 ISC2’s Code of Ethics Canons consists of four directives: 1) Protect society, the common good, necessary public trust and confidence, and the infrastructure; 2) Act honorably, honestly, justly, responsibly, and legally; 3) Provide diligent and competent service to principals; and 4) Advance and protect the profession.                                                                                           |

 **Professional associations**

-* Professional associations: ACM Code of Ethics (2018), IEEE standards/guidelines (IEEE Cybersecurity Initiative, IEEE Certified Ethical Hacker (CEH) resources), IEEE code of ethics, IEEE code of conduct.
+ACM Code of Ethics (2018), IEEE standards/guidelines (IEEE Cybersecurity Initiative, IEEE Certified Ethical Hacker (CEH) resources), IEEE code of ethics, IEEE code of conduct.

-1-IEEE standards and ethical considerations/frameworks:
+IEEE standards and ethical considerations/frameworks:

 1. IEEE Code of Ethics (General Ethical Framework)
 2. IEEE Std 802.10-1998 (Interoperable LAN/MAN Security)